Unity-Technologies/ml-agents/ml-agents/README.md

     action = {'brain1':[1.0, 2.0], 'brain2':[3.0,4.0]}
     ```

-    Returns a dictionary mapping brain names to BrainInfo objects.
+    Returns a dictionary mapping Brain names to BrainInfo objects.
 - **Close : `env.close()`**
   Sends a shutdown signal to the environment and closes the communication
   socket.